Mclmadden/CB68/Week_8.md

 Experiment with bounds to zoom in on outflow regions, rather than the entire field of view.

 Generate channel maps with `plt.subplots` or generate individually and edit in Inkscape?

+Throw figures into powerpoint draft to present to collaborators.